Code of Ethics

 The Company continuously invests in a healthy environment of personal and professional achievements that promotes the professionals’ physical and emotional well-being.

-The guidelines of the Code of Ethical Conduct should be considered as an addition to the professional contracts signed.
+The guidelines of the Code must be considered as an addition to professional contracts signed.
 All employees shall protect Cielo’s assets and image, in accordance to current legislation.

-The Company should identify opportunities for improvement in process, products and services in order to minimize the social and environmental impacts caused by the business.
+The Company must identify opportunities to improve processes, products and services to minimize social and environmental impacts caused by the business.